adopted-ember-addons/ember-data-factory-guy/README.md

   - pass in a record to handle reload
   - pass in fixture name and options ( including id if needed ) to handle making a record with those options and finding that record
-  - handleFindOne is deprecated alias for handleFind
+  - handleFindOne is a deprecated alias for handleFind

 *Passing in a model instance*